ManagementCore API

 Authentication

-A User can have one or more identities that can be used to authenticate the User by an identity provider IdentityProvider (read more about IdentityProviders here) such as OpenID Connect, SAML 2.0, GitHub OAuth 2 for HUMAN Users as well as OpenID Connect assertions for WORKLOAD Users.
+In addition to using a primary email as a main identifier, A User can have one or more explicit identities that can be used to authenticate the User for a certain IdentityProvider (read more about IdentityProviders here) such as OpenID Connect, SAML 2.0, GitHub OAuth 2 for HUMAN Users.
+In practice, identities are more useful for WORKLOAD Users when used with OpenID Connect assertions (read more here).

 Here is an example of a User that has multiple identities that can be used for authentication: